-Ranch Hand's three spray planes had flown their last herbicide mission a December 1962, prior to the issuance of the May 7, 1963, guidelines.
-The Victnamese dry season and the confusion over high-level policy neared Ranch Hand's activities during the intervening five months to ments not related to the spray work for which the unit had come to vietnam.
-In this interim period, they flew transport, navigational aid testand radar target missions.
-The transport flights were in support of the the frain logistics mission and included the delivery of cargo, munitions. personnel.
-Ranch Hand aircraft and crews also participated in some sembat parachute drops.
-Two of the unit's C-123s had special radio gear autalicd to test the British-designed Tactical Air Positioning System (IAPS), and they flew a total of 65 sorties in support of the TAPS testing seogram.
-As part of an effort to develop a ground controlled intercept (AAI) capability in South Vietnam, Ranch Hand crews and aircraft flew unulated hostile aerial penetration flights during this period.
-They generthe flew at low level and provided excellent GCI practice to both ground ratar operators and U.S. and Vietnamese pilots.
+Ranch Hand's three spray planes had flown their last herbicide mission in December 1962, prior to the issuance of the May 7, 1963, guidelines.
+The South Vietnamese dry season and the confusion over high-level policy limited Ranch Hand's activities during the intervening five months to assignments not related to the spray work for which the unit had come to Vietnam.
+In this interim period, they flew transport, navigational aid testing, and radar target missions.
+The transport flights were in support of the Mule Train logistics mission and included the delivery of cargo, munitions, and personnel.
+Ranch Hand aircraft and crews also participated in some combat parachute drops.
+Two of the unit's C-123s had special radio gear installed to test the British-designed Tactical Air Positioning System (TAPS), and they flew a total of 65 sorties in support of the TAPS testing program.
+As part of an effort to develop a ground controlled intercept (GCI) capability in South Vietnam, Ranch Hand crews and aircraft flew simulated hostile aerial penetration flights during this period.
+They generally flew at low level and provided excellent GCI practice to both ground radar operators and U.S. and Vietnamese pilots.1

 Ranch Hand finally got back into the spray business in June 1963, when the unit began applying herbicides along 46 kilometers of canals on the Ca Mau peninsula.
 Eight sorties, dispensing 7,200 gallons of chemicals, were flown in this region of IV Corps between June 6 and 9.
-Only light memy ground fire harassed the crews over these targets, with no damage to thank Hand's C-123s.
-The unit flew spray missions again in July, this time though a power line extending from Da Lat to Bien Hoa.
-From July 3 through 27, Ranch Hand sprayed 10,722 gallons of herbicide during 19 sorter along 58 kilometers of the transmission line right-of-way.
-Because the traversed mountainous terrain, Ranch Hand crews first surveyed its enter length to determine which portions were suitable for spraying by their 123s, and which would have to be covered by slower, more maneuverable NAF helicopters.
-Ranch Hand sprayed this series of targets without incident, except for delays because of adverse weather conditions.
+Only light enemy ground fire harassed the crews over these targets, with no damage to Ranch Hand's C-123s.
+The unit flew spray missions again in July, this time along a power line extending from Da Lat to Bien Hoa.
+From July 3 through 27, Ranch Hand sprayed 10,722 gallons of herbicide during 19 sorties along 58 kilometers of the transmission line right-of-way.
+Because the line traversed mountainous terrain, Ranch Hand crews first surveyed its entire length to determine which portions were suitable for spraying by their C-123s, and which would have to be covered by slower, more maneuverable VNAF helicopters.
+Ranch Hand sprayed this series of targets without incident, except for delays because of adverse weather conditions.2

 In August 1963, Thailand requested Ranch Hand's aerial spray services through the U.S. State Department.
-This neighboring Southeast Asian sountry was suffering widespread and serious crop damage from locusts.
-One Ranch Hand aircraft and crew flew to Thailand on August 30 to coordenate the requested insect eradication project.
-On the following day, they the first of 17 insecticide missions which continued until September 16.
+This neighboring Southeast Asian country was suffering widespread and serious crop damage from locusts.
+One Ranch Hand aircraft and crew flew to Thailand on August 30 to coordinate the requested insect eradication project.
+On the following day, they flew the first of 17 insecticide missions which continued until September 16.

 A second Ranch Hand aircraft arrived to help on September 8.
-That ficials considered Ranch Hand's work, which demonstrated the unit's divisified aerial spray capabilities, extremely successful.'
+Thai officials considered Ranch Hand's work, which demonstrated the unit's diversified aerial spray capabilities, extremely successful.3

-The May 7 message from the Secretary of State required that a report and evaluation of all 1963 herbicide operations to date be sent Washington by the first week in July.
-Because Ranch Hand had not sumed spraying until June and because the crop destruction spraying 1963 had been very limited, American officials asked for and receivanthorization to move the due date back to October 1.4
+The May 7 message from the Secretary of State required that a full report and evaluation of all 1963 herbicide operations to date be sent to Washington by the first week in July.
+Because Ranch Hand had not resumed spraying until June and because the crop destruction spraying in 1963 had been very limited, American officials asked for and received authorization to move the due date back to October 1.4